clarklindeveloper/notes/angular - ultimateangular - advanced.md

 * how to tell router-outlet that we want to render our component inside the named router-outlet? refer to 'name' in the router, via outlet property
 * when we want to navigate to this route, angular will create the pattern in the url `localhost:4000/folder/inbox(pane:message/1)` ie. url(named of outlet:routing-definition/unique-id)

+## auxiliary routerlink navigation

+* click on routerlink to navigate to particular router-outlet
+* mail-item.component.ts `<a class="mail-item" [routerLink]="" routerLinkActive="active"></a>`
+* we pass 'id' data from db.json into the routerLink dynamically by binding a value so that we can navigate to that component,
+* [routerLink] = ['', {outlets:{ pane:['message', message.id] }}]
+* note the first param is empty string because route path is relative ie (based off /inbox),
+* the second param of routerLink is an object with param outlets {outlets:} which references 'pane' from ROUTES, and arguments we give pane is what the router is expecting 'message/:id'
+* the id we pass as argument dynamically into the array
+* routerLinkAcitve="active" class given to when in active state

   <!-- app.module.ts -->

 ```ts